Crusaders Games

 Altar Quest

-altarboxAltar Quest is a miniatures dungeon questing game designed by the Sadler brothers, who created one of my favourite small box dungeon games, the Warhammer Quest Adventure Card GameIt’s overall design pays homage in its theme to HeroQuest, particularly with its use of a set board to play on, rather than using and laying out individual tiles, and has room object features for players to interact with.
-Your heroes will undertake a quest to find an underground altar, but their reasons for doing so will change depending on the quest you selected.
+altarboxAltar Quest is a miniatures dungeon questing game designed by the Sadler brothers, who created the great Warhammer Quest Adventure Card GameIt’s overall design pays homage to HeroQuest, particularly with its use of a set board to play on, rather than using and laying out individual tiles, and has room object features for players to interact with.
+Your heroes will undertake quests to find an underground altar, but their reasons for doing so will change depending on the quest you selected.altarquest4

 ………………………………………………………………………………………………………..